fmi-lab/oop-group5/homeworks/homework2/README.md

 ### Problem: Arena Of Monsters (20 Points)

-You randomly wonder in a world where monsters exist.
+You randomly wander in a world where monsters exist.
 You look around and discover that there are all kinds of monsters.
 You soon find out that one of the most important events in this world is an epic battle between monsters held every year.
 The battle happens in a huge arena in the center of the capital of the only country in this world.
 The build up to it is huge and everybody is involved. *16 armies* of monsters led by rich lords who have bought the monsters and formed the army participate in the tournament.